-Two methods are available to estimate a patient’s ovarian reserve: ultrasound and a blood test.
+Two methods are available to estimate a patient’s ovarian reserve: transvaginal ultrasound and a blood test.

 The ultrasound is done at the beginning of the cycle.
 The purpose of this transvaginal ultrasound is to count the follicles.
 Follicles are spherical in shape (tiny structures measuring 2 to 10 mm) and they are located in the ovaries.
 We use an transvaginal probe to get as close as possible to the ovaries.

 Thanks to this technique, the image is much sharper and the 2 mm follicles are more easily visible, which allows us to count them under optimal conditions.
 The ultrasound cannot be done using a suprapubic ultrasound (on the belly) since the image will have a lower quality and thus, the follicles count won't be as accurate.